Best keyboard trays for shallow desks

 - +Affordable experiment with under-desk typing

-- −Slide mechanism less refined than 3M or Ergotron
+- −Slide mechanism less refined than Ergotron or Mount-It!

 - −Clamp may not fit thick or irregular desk frames

-Best for: Heavy typists and developers who treat the keyboard tray as primary workspace.
+Best for: Heavy typists and developers who pull the tray in and out daily and need keyboard-plus-mouse width.

 Side-by-side comparison